tillwf/spatial-group-detection/README.md

 ### To be done (short term)

-- Validate group modification only a certain amount of time has passed (sample not just passing through)
+- Validate group modification only if a certain amount of time has passed (sample not just passing through)
 - Enhance accuracy handling in distance metric
+- Better graphical output
 - Bug fixing / Refacto

 ### Future work

 #### Trajectories

 - The density of the accuracy circle could be higher in the point 'global' direction.
 It would change the distance computation.
-We could use the Ramer-Douglas-Peucker algorithm to extract the general path of the point.
+We could use the [Ramer-Douglas-Peucker](https://www.wikiwand.com/en/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) algorithm to extract the general path of the point.
+- Could be use have a better interpolation.

 #### Contextual informations